 4.6: Techniques that Modulate Brain Activity

 Neuroimaging studies focus on correlations between brain activity and behavior and can’t establish a causal role of a brain region in determining behavior.
-In order to establish a causal rather than correlational relationship, we need to alter brain function and observe subsequent change in behavior.
-Lesions are one way to alter the brain and can reveal a casual relationship (e.g., when losing a brain region leads to loss of function, that brain area is necessary or involved in the function).
+To establish a causal rather than correlational relationship, we need to alter brain function and observe resulting changes in behavior.
+Lesions are one way to modify brain structure and can reveal a causal relationship (e.g., when losing a brain region leads to loss of function, that brain area is necessary or involved in the function).
 However, invasive lesions can only be introduced in animals, which differ from humans in key ways.
 Lesions in human brains can only be studied in patient populations; that is, after a patient experiences brain damage from a stroke or other injury.
-New technologies have been developed that allow researchers to temporarily and non-invasively alter brain function in humans.
+New technologies allow researchers to temporarily and non-invasively modify human brain function.

 Transcranial magnetic stimulation (TMS) is a form of brain stimulation that uses magnets to alter brain activity.
 Researchers place a magnetic coil over the scalp and apply a magnetic current that stimulates the neurons below the magnetic coil (Figure 12).
-Depending on the type and rate of magnetic pulses, TMS can be used to temporarily “turn off” or “turn on” the brain area under the coil.
+Depending on the type and rate of magnetic pulses, TMS can temporarily “turn off” or “turn on” the brain area under the coil.
 In research domains, researchers might temporarily “turn off” or “turn on” parts of the frontal lobe and look at subsequent feelings of craving or emotion processing.
-TMS is also used in clinical or medical settings, and has been shown to be an effective treatment for some people with depression (Perera et al., 2016).
+TMS is also used in clinical settings and has effectively treated some individuals with depression (Perera et al., 2016).

 Photo showing a transcranial magnetic stimulation (TMS) coil positioned over a person’s scalp.

 Transcranial direct current stimulation (tDCS) is similar to TMS except that it uses electrical current directly (rather than inducing it with magnetic pulses) via small electrodes on the skull (Beck & Tapia, 2023).
-A brain area is stimulated by a low current (equivalent to an AA battery) for an extended period of time.
-When used in combination with cognitive training, tDCS has been shown to improve performance of many cognitive functions such as mathematical ability, memory, attention, and coordination (e.g., Brasil-Neto, 2012; Feng et al., 2013; Kuo & Nitsche, 2012).
+A brain area is stimulated by a low current (equivalent to an AA battery) for an extended time.
+When combined with cognitive training, tDCS has been shown to improve many cognitive functions such as mathematical ability, memory, attention, and coordination (e.g., Brasil-Neto, 2012; Feng et al., 2013; Kuo & Nitsche, 2012).

 Brainbow is another innovative transgenic technique (transgenic means transferring genes from one organism to another) that inserts genetic material to label individual neurons with distinct colors and produces detailed neural maps.
-In brainbow, green fluorescent protein, a protein found in jellyfish and corals that exhibits bright green fluorescence, is mutated to produce different colors; these different color fluorescent proteins are inserted into individual neurons in different ratios to flag each neuron with a unique color (see Figure 13).
+In Brainbow, green fluorescent protein, a protein found in jellyfish and corals that exhibits bright green fluorescence, is genetically modified to produce different colors.
+These various fluorescent proteins are then inserted into individual neurons in different ratios, flagging each neuron with a unique color (see Figure 13).
 Brainbow has enabled the simultaneous mapping of hundreds of neurons and allows scientists to trace the intricate connections between neurons.
-Thus, brainbow has been groundbreaking for the field of neural connectomics, which studies how neural networks are organized.
-The brainbow technique provides beautiful images of neurons and highlights biopsych research at the molecular and cellular level.
+Thus, Brainbow has been groundbreaking for the field of neural connectomics, which studies the organization of neural networks.
+This technique provides striking images of neurons and highlights biopsych research at the molecular and cellular level.

 Images of the three brainbows of mouse neurons from Lichtman.